neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/brainglobe.md

 (track-brainglobe)=
 # Track: BrainGlobe

-The BrainGlobe Initiative provides easy-to-use tools to analyse brain histology data (e.g. serial section two-photon, lightsheet).
+The [BrainGlobe Initiative](https://brainglobe.info) provides easy-to-use tools to analyse brain histology data, particularly from whole-brain imaging methods (e.g. serial section two-photon, lightsheet).
 This track will guide participants through hands-on tutorials to learn how to use BrainGlobe.

 ::: {admonition} Target audience
 :class: note

-This course is designed for researchers and students interested in learning about open-source tools for analysing brain microscopy data.
+This course is designed for researchers and students interested in learning about open-source tools for analysing and visualising whole-brain microscopy data.
 :::

 ## Course overview